maduhu/Documentation/ExportDocs/README.md

 To generate just the stakeholder overview run:
 > dactyl_build -t stakeholder -c Docs/ExportDocs/dactyl-config.yml --pdf

+## Build Info
+Dactyl first converts all the md files to HTML.
+In that process it can apply common css styles and cover pages which are in the pdf_templates directory.
+Prince is then used by Dactyl to convert the HTML files to PDF.
+The --leave_temp_files parameter can be very useful for debugging if you want to see the intermediate HTML.

 The files are written to the "out" directory under the root.